 Shopping for Health Insurance Outside of the Health Insurance Marketplace

-TIP: You can use a private health insurance broker to help you enroll in a marketplace plan and you can also go direct to an insurer for assistance.
-You can also enroll in a plan not offered on the marketplace through some brokers and insurers.
+A Marketplace Approved Broker Can Help You Shop For Marketplace Coverage: You can use a private health insurance broker to help you enroll in a marketplace plan, and you can also go directly to an insurer for assistance (although insurers generally won’t let you sign up with them directly).
+You can also enroll in a plan not offered on the marketplace through some brokers and insurers in some cases (this differs by state and the type of coverage we are discussing).
 This means shoppers have options, but also complexities to consider.
 We always suggest starting your journey at HealthCare.Gov to get a better sense of your options, but the choice is ultimately in the hands of the shopper.
 When choosing an outside source, consider sticking with local in-person agents and brokers, major insurers, and well known online brokers and make sure you purchase minimum essential coverage.

 Open Enrollment Outside the Marketplace

 The first thing to note about enrolling in a major medical plan through the individual market is that you still need to enroll in coverage during open enrollment.
 Since 2014 all private insurers in the individual market have adopted ObamaCare’s open enrollment period.

 Outside of open enrollment, most of the plans you’ll find outside of the marketplace are short term plans unless you qualify for “special enrollment.”
 These plans don’t have to offer all of ObamaCare’s benefits, rights, and protections.